Looking to expand your business through exporting? Or are you looking to start a business that exports goods from

 As an exporter, you can also access a range of support services through Austrade, as well as financial assistance through state and territory governments.

-The Australian Customs and Border Protection Service will need to clear your goods for export.
+The Department of Immigration and Border Protection will need to clear your goods for export.
 You also need to know what restrictions and export regulations apply.

 Read more about customs requirements for exports.